 of species, many of which are endemic or found nowhere else.
 Currently there are several general levels of survey

 including rapid-assessment programs (RAP) and more long-term projects.
 The rapid-assessment program was created

-by Conservation International in an effort to investigate poorly known areas that may be "hot spots."
+in an effort to investigate poorly known areas that may be "hot spots."